GDGAccra/devfest18/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

+## Setup

+- Clone this repo

+- Install Angular CLI:

+  `npm install -g @angular/cli`

+- Install Yarn:

+  `npm install -g yarn`

 ## Development server

+Change directory into the working directory `devfest18`.

+`cd devfest18`

+Install dependencies with `yarn install`.

-Run `npm install -g @angular/cli`  and change directory into the working directory `DevFest18` Run `ng serve` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding